ATS Resume Format: Best Layout + Mistakes to Avoid

 Use whitespace, bold section headers, and tight bullet points instead of visual tricks.
 Humans still need the resume to be readable, but readable does not mean heavily designed.
 It means fast to scan and easy to understand.

-If you are unsure whether your current layout is safe, start with a clean version, then use Resume Review and the main ATS Resume Guide to improve the content itself.
+If you are unsure whether your current layout is safe, start with a clean version, then use Resume Review, the main ATS Resume Guide, and JD Fit Analysis to check whether the formatting and the keyword match both hold up for the role you want.